tckerr/SimpleGOAP/readme.md

-# What is GOAP?
+# What is SimpleGOAP?

-Goal oriented action planning.
+SimpleGOAP is a C# implementation of goal oriented action planning.
 There are some great resources on the topic [for your reading here](https://alumni.media.mit.edu/~jorkin/goap.html).
+THe objectives of this repository are twofold:

+1. Provide a simple implementation for anyone to use across a variety of platforms like Unity, Godot, ASP.net, etc.
+2. Serve as a reference implementation for GOAP.

+# Installation

+TODO

 # Usage